-- Hazardous materials can be found in a lot of workplaces, doing a number of good things. - They help us to maintain and run our tools and equipment. - They play major roles in many construction processes. - But these "HAZMATs" can also create serious hazards for us... especially if they aren't handled safely. - That's why the Occupational Safety and Health Administration (OSHA) established the Hazard Communication Standard in 1983. - Also known as the "HAZCOM Standard", this law gives you the "right-to-know" about any potentially hazardous materials that can be encountered on your job sites. - It also requires employers and HAZMAT suppliers to provide you with complete information on how to work with them safely. - To do this, the Standard established three main sources of HAZMAT information: - Safety Data Sheets. - HAZMAT container labels. - A company's written Hazard Communication Program.
+- Hazardous materials can be found in a number of workplaces, doing a lot of good things, including: - Heating our facilities. - Helping us to maintain our tools and equipment. - Helping us to clean and maintain our facilities. - But these "HAZMATs" can also create serious hazards for us... especially if they aren't handled safely. - That's why the Occupational Safety and Health Administration (OSHA) established the Hazard Communication Standard in 1983. - Also known as the "HAZCOM Standard", this law gives you the "right-to-know" about any potentially hazardous materials that can be encountered in your workplace. - It also requires employers and HAZMAT suppliers to provide you with complete information on how to work with them safely. - To do this, the Standard established three main sources of HAZMAT information: - Safety Data Sheets. - HAZMAT container labels. - A company's written Hazard Communication Program.

 - Safety Data Sheets ("SDS's") are provided by HAZMAT suppliers for each of the hazardous materials that they produce.
-An SDS tells you: - A material's names. - The company that manufactured it. - The hazards that are associated with it. - The precautions you should take when handling it. - It also discusses the first aid that should be given to someone who has been exposed to the material, and how to respond to a spill. - On your job sites SDS's are kept in a central location so you can refer to them whenever you need information on the HAZMATs you work with. - Both the information that appears on SDSs and how it is presented are standardized according to the U.N.'s Globally Harmonized System of Classification and Labeling of Chemicals ("GHS"). - The second source of information about a HAZMAT is its container labels. - Under HAZCOM, hazardous materials' labels are required to follow the GHS standards. - A company's "in-house" HAZMAT labels do not have to follow the GHS format, but they do have to display all the information that the system requires. - The third source of information about hazardous chemicals is found in a company's written Hazard Communication Program. - This document is a "blueprint" for how the company complies with OSHA's Hazard Communication Standard.
+An SDS tells you: - A material's names. - The company that manufactured it. - The hazards that are associated with it. - The precautions you should take when handling it. - It also discusses the first aid that should be given to someone who has been exposed to the material, and how to respond to a spill. - Your facility keeps its SDS's in a central location so you can refer to them whenever you need information on the HAZMATs you work with. - Both the information that appears on SDSs and how it is presented are standardized according to the U.N.'s Globally Harmonized System of Classification and Labeling of Chemicals ("GHS"). - The second source of information about a HAZMAT is its container labels. - Under HAZCOM, hazardous materials' labels are required to follow the GHS standards. - A company's "in-house" HAZMAT labels do not have to follow the GHS format, but they do have to display all the information that the system requires. - The third source of information about hazardous chemicals is found in a company's written Hazard Communication Program. - This document is a "blueprint" for how a facility complies with OSHA's Hazard Communication Standard.

-• A Hazard Communication Program will describe:

-- What HAZMATs are present on-site.

-- Where they are located.

-- How they are labeled.

-- Where their SDS's are kept.

-- How employees will be trained in HAZMAT safety.

-- Anything else an employee needs to know to work with the materials safely.

-In spite of all the precautions that we take to handle hazardous materials safely, accidents can still happen.

-- A HAZMAT "spill" or "unplanned release" could result in people being exposed to a very dangerous substance. - To understand how this could affect you, it helps to know a little more about how exposure "works". - Any health effects that result from a HAZMAT spill or leak will depend largely on the "dose" and "duration" of the exposure. - The dose is the amount of the substance you are exposed to the substance. - As a rule of thumb, the larger the dose, the more serious your reaction will be.

-• The duration is the period of time that you are exposed to the substance.

-- In most cases, a "short-term" exposure will cause no serious health problems, though some materials can cause sudden or "acute" effects, such as a rash or a burn. - Long-term exposure to a hazardous material is likely to also cause long-term health effects.

-So how can we prevent exposure to hazardous materials?

-First, it's important to understand how a substance can get into your body.
+- A Hazard Communication Program will describe: - What HAZMATs are present on-site. - Where they are located. - How they are labeled. - Where their SDS's are kept. - How employees will be trained in HAZMAT safety. - Anything else an employee needs to know to work with the materials safely. - In spite of all the precautions that we take to handle hazardous materials safely, accidents can still happen. - A HAZMAT "spill" or "unplanned release" could result in people being exposed to a very dangerous substance. - To understand how this could affect you, it helps to know a little more about how exposure "works". - Any health effects that result from a HAZMAT spill or leak will depend largely on the "dose" and "duration" of the exposure. - The dose is the amount of the substance you have been exposed to. - As a rule of thumb, the larger the dose, the more serious your reaction will be. - The duration is the period of time that you are exposed to the substance. - In most cases, a "short-term" exposure will cause no serious health problems, though some materials can cause sudden or "acute" effects, such as a rash or a burn. - Long-term exposure to a hazardous material is likely to also cause long-term health effects. - So how can we prevent exposure to hazardous materials? - First, it's important to understand how a substance can get into your body.